algolia/instantsearch/CONTRIBUTING.md

 Then you should be able bebug using the dev setup: `yarn run dev` and the virtual machine.
 You can also run the page used for function tests using `yarn run test:functional:dev:debug`

-## Lint
+## Linting ✨

+Linters are static checkers for the code.
+They help us maintain a consistent code base.
+They are used for js and SCSS files.

+If your editor support them, then you will see the errors directly there.
+You can also run them using your command line:

 ```sh
 yarn lint
 ```

-Files are automatically formatted with prettier.
+The JS files are validated using a combination of prettier (strict syntax form) and eslint rules (for common mistakes and patterns).
+The scss linter uses sass-lint.

-## Release
+## Release 🛳

 ### Main version
-For the main version, go on master (`git checkout master`) and use:
+For the main version, go on develop (`git checkout develop`) and use:

 ```sh
 npm run release